Choosing the Finishing Sander That is Right For The Job

 The features to look for in your hand sander depend on how and how often you use it.
 If you may only use your sander a few times a year, shop by price and you'll do OK.

 If you use it often, say several times a month you will want to look for other criteria than price alone.
 Look for a good long cord that is sturdy enough to withstand lots of use.
 Check to see what size and shape of sandpaper is required - can you find refills locally or will you need to order every sheet?
-Brands do matter so you want a reputable Brand.
+Quarter sheet sanders are the most economical type of sander because you can save money on full sheets and it is simple to fold and tear off on the sharp edge of a table.
+Each sheet costs pennies vs. the more expensive perforated and self stick proprietary sanding supplies.
+Brands do matter so you want a reputable brand.

 In our experience we started out with Black and Decker: cheap sanders that lasted pretty long but developed problems pretty quick under heavy use.
 We went through four of them in the first year and then looked for something better.
 They were not intended for the workload we gave them.